blorente/beyond-the-loop/_drafts/2020-08-07-one-big-google-doc.md

 ---
 layout: post
-title: "One Big Google Doc"
+title: "📄One Big Google Doc📄"
 subtitle: "The lazy but effective way to keep all your notes"
 date: "2020-08-07"
 url: one-big-google-doc.html